intercom/intercom-android/README.md

 }
 ```

-3. Finally, when users eventually want to log out of your app, we should clear the Intercom SDK's caches so that when they log back in again, everything works perfectly.
+3. Finally, when users eventually want to log out of your app, we should clear the Intercom library's caches so that when they log back in again, everything works perfectly.
 In your logout code, simply call `Intercom.client().reset();` like so:

 ```
 private void logout(){
 	...
-	// This resets the Intercom SDK's cache of your user's identity and wipes the slate clean.
+	// This resets the Intercom library's cache of your user's identity and wipes the slate clean.
 	Intercom.client().reset();
 }
 ```